SG: Sporkman #5 - A New Villainy

 wisdom and experience, but there's also been some pretty traumatic

-That spork ring is something new for Mickey.
-It's harder to lose,
+That spork ring is something Mickey never had before.
+In addition to

-isn't nearly as big as Claes Oldenburg and Coosje van Bruggen's
+nearly as big as Claes Oldenburg and Coosje van Bruggen's "Spoonbridge

-"Spoonbridge and Cherry", although it surely took her less time and
+and Cherry", although it surely took her less time and fewer tools to

 Greg R. Fishbone - http://gfishbone.com